Starting Validator

 may perform poorly.
 If your validator needs to support any of these requests,

-parameter to activate one or more in-memory
+you can use the --account-index parameter to activate one or more in-memory

 account indexes that significantly improve RPC performance by indexing accounts